O.C., C.Q., O.M.

 & La Pietà

 Driven by the desire to innovate, Angèle Dubeau founded La Pietà in 1997, an all-woman string ensemble featuring some of Canada’s best musicians.
 What she could not have known at the time was that this experiment, originally conceived of for periodic recordings, would gradually become a full-time occupation.
 From early on, the ensemble gained a solid reputation, playing Canada’s most prestigious venues and on television.
-Known for their exceptional virtuosity and impeccable precision, their rich interpretations, and above all the contagious happiness that enlivens their stage presence, Angèle Dubeau & La Pietà have crisscrossed the world for almost 25 years.
+Known for their exceptional virtuosity and impeccable precision, their rich interpretations, and above all the contagious happiness that enlivens their stage presence, Angèle Dubeau & La Pietà have crisscrossed the world for over 25 years.

 Angèle Dubeau & La Pietà